-In a recent blog post, David Wallace discussed the importance of OpenACC and how it is impacting the industry as a whole.
-Here, I will be focusing on the recently released OpenACC 2.0, its features and benefits, primary purpose, and discussions on the next version.
+In a recent blog post, we discussed the importance of OpenACC and how it is impacting the industry as a whole.
+Here, we’ll be focusing on the recently released OpenACC 2.0, its features and benefits, primary purpose, and discussions on the next version.

 Why release a second version of the OpenACC specification?